zhaox97/Nebula/README.md

 *Developer Tip:* If you are going to develop, you can use ``pip install -e ./path/to/Nebula-Pipeline``

+Also, install the **NLTK stopwords** to support UIs that use the Elasticsearch Data Controllers:

+``python -m nltk.downloader stopwords``

 Again, you may need to use `sudo`.

+**If you are on Linux and want to support Omniview, you must install a custom sklearn package,** which is only compatible with Linux systems:

+``pip install -U ./lib/scikit_learn-0.19.dev0-cp27-cp27mu-linux_x86_64.whl``

 You can now launch the Node.js server by running `npx nodemon start` from the root directory.
 This will start the server locally (default listening on port 8081).
 You should now be able to connect to the server via `localhost:8081/`.